Peasant Loaf from Ale Barme

 20 minutes before I wanted to bake my bread, I put my baking stone in the oven on one shelf and my broiler pan on the shelf underneath it and preheat it to 450 degrees.

-It is definitely medieval peasant bread compared to the artisan peasant loaves I usually make that incorporate white flour.
+I must tell you that no one was more surprised than me when they ended up looking like this.
+I mean they aren’t my best work, but it worked.
+It is definitely rusatic peasant bread compared to the artisan peasant loaves I usually make that incorporate white flour.
 It’s also got a bite to it.
 The ale contributes to that a bit, I think.
-I think when working with the heavier flours I will need to use all ale barm as my liquid.
+I think next time I try I will use all ale barm as my liquid